syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 ![python slicing explanation](https://cdn.hashnode.com/res/hashnode/image/upload/v1669045555362/kgX2TJlsr.png align="left")

 **2. ** If you aren't specifying the `start` value it will take index 0 as the start value.
-The same thing to end, if you aren't specifying the end value it will take `len(arr)`.
+The same thing to the end, if you aren't specifying the end value it will take `len(arr)`.

 ```python
 fruits = ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]